 Many prohibitionists predicted that Washington and Colorado would experience serious public safety problems when voters approved initiatives to regulate marijuana similarly to alcohol in November 2012.
-More than five years later, those predictions have not come to pass, and nine more states have followed suit.
+Several years later, those predictions have not come to pass, and nine more states have followed suit.
 Many law enforcement officials and regulators believe that things are going quite well.
 Adults have already spent billions of dollars buying marijuana from licensed retail stores instead of from illicit drug dealers, and limited law enforcement resources are now being directed toward serious crimes.

 “Our state’s efforts to regulate the sale of marijuana are succeeding.
 A few years ago, the illegal trafficking of marijuana lined the pockets of criminals everywhere.
 Now, in our state, illegal trafficking activity is being displaced by a closely regulated marijuana industry that pays hundreds of millions of dollars in taxes.
 This frees up significant law enforcement resources to protect our communities in other, more pressing ways.”